 Teaching

-Kloetzel is currently an associate professor of dance at the University of Calgary.
-She has taught at numerous academic and professional settings including Idaho State University, University of Montana, University of California, Riverside, and Swarthmore College, among others, as well as at various professional venues such as the former Dance Space Inc. in New York City.
+Kloetzel is currently professor of dance at the University of Calgary.
+She has been a faculty member or guest taught at numerous academic settings including Idaho State University, University of Montana, University of Glasgow, University of California, Riverside, University of Exeter and Swarthmore College, among others, as well as through various professional and community settings.

-To attain such knowledge, I move students readily between studio and classroom settings, breaking these instructional frames and encouraging students to approach dance from a kinesthetic and theoretical perspective.
-In particular, I employ practice-based research methodologies in every pedagogical setting that I can.
-With such methods, students begin to recognize their creative practices as research endeavors, and their embodied discoveries, in dialogue with current critical theory, can guide and inform their research processes.
-As students shift between the studio and the classroom in such practice-based research, they discover the benefits of cultivating their critical thinking skills and powers of observation alongside their physical prowess and compositional creativity.
-Such a well-rounded education produces individuals who can navigate diverse cultural contexts from the local to the global, as well as contribute to these contexts in respectful, creative, and impactful ways.
+To attain such knowledge, I move students readily between studio and classroom settings, breaking these instructional frames and encouraging students to approach dance from a kinaesthetic, relational, theoretical and, importantly, decolonial perspective.
+Using practice-based research methodologies in dialogue with critical race theory and Indigenous concepts of reciprocity and accountability, participants begin to recognize their creative practices as research endeavors that do not function in a vacuum, but rather as fully integrated into a culture and environment.
+As students cultivate their critical thinking skills and powers of observation alongside their physical prowess and compositional creativity, they can develop into individuals who can navigate diverse cultural contexts from the local to the global, as well as contribute to these contexts in respectful, creative, and impactful ways.

 Technique Class